CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 <img src="PCAplot_for_all_libraries.png" >

 In this section we will aim to perform a functional annotation of differentially expressed genes identified in our analysis.
 These genes are stored in `g_sign` object and we will use  `biomart` tool available on public databases to extract information using a R packages.
 The functionalities demonstrated below are applicable to most public domain databases provided they support Biomart.
-Before getting into ‘R’ lets understand few key features of Ensembl database, the one we will be using.
-It is important to develop an understanding about Ensembl databases as this will help in extracting data from correct database.
+Before getting into `R studio` lets understand few key features of Ensembl database, the one we will be using for our annotation.
+It is important to develop an understanding about databases as this will help in extracting data from correct database.
 Ensembl has 6 different sub domains
 1. Bacteria	:  bacteria.ensembl.org
 2. Fungi	:  fungi.ensembl.org
 3. Metazoa	: metazoan.ensembl.org